 Click here for guidance.

 When I submit a study, to whom is it routed?
 In what order?

-After submission, the PI and Faculty Advisor (if relevant) are prompted to certify it.
-Next, the Home (appointing) Department of the PI and then, as relevant, the Administering Department (the department where the research is being conducted, if other than the Home Department) must approve it.
-After departmental approval, if the CTRC and PRC are involved in the research, they must certify it.
+After submission, the PI and Faculty Advisor (if relevant) are prompted to certify.
+Next, the PI’s Home (appointing) Department and, as relevant, the Administering Department (the department where the research is being conducted, if other than the Home Department) must approve.
+After departmental approval(s), the CTRC and PRC (if involved in the research) must certify.
 The submission is then passed to the IRB.
 See routing chart.

 Who approves the submission in the Home and Administering Departments?

 Upon PI (and faculty advisor) certification, department approvers are notified by email that a submission awaits their review.
 These department approvers are appointed by the head of the Department, Division, or Center, and approve on his/her behalf.
 If the department approver is also an investigator on the project under review, a second designee must review.
 Other departmental personnel may additionally be appointed reviewers, but these reviewers cannot approve, and must forward comments to the department approver for his/her consideration.
 No submission can be accepted by the IRB until approved by the relevant department(s).

 What does the Home or Administering Department approve?